-Canada is an awesome country for solo travel.
+Solo travel in Canada should be on everyone’s bucket list.
 Not only is the country safe, it’s easy to get around in, has diverse culture coast-to-coast, and has a lot to see and do for every type of traveler.
+Covering culture, nature and history, here are the best Canadian destinations for solo travelers!

-However, Canada is also the second biggest country in the world, so picking a destination can be overwhelming.
+Canada is the second biggest country in the world, so picking a destination can be overwhelming.
 If you plan on traveling solo in Canada, here are the ten best places to start!

 Best Canadian Destinations for Solo Travelers